One of the most important problems in technical computing is the solution of systems of simultaneous linear equations.

 m < n

-Underdetermined system.
+Underdetermined system, with fewer equations than unknowns.
 Find a basic solution with at most m nonzero components.

-employs different solvers to handle different kinds of coefficient
+different solvers to handle different kinds of coefficient matrices.
+The various

 The most common situation involves a square coefficient matrix